 Grip shaft end cover in vise with mounting face down.
-Examine plug or plugs to be sure they're tightly in place.
+Examine plug or plugs\ to be sure they're tightly in place.
 Replacement is necessary only if parts are damaged.
 Remove with screwdriver.

-P315 and P330 have two plugs in both the shaft end and port end covers.
+\P330 has two plugs in both the shaft end and port end covers.
 P350 and P365 have one plug on the outlet side of their shaft end and port end covers.

 New plugs should be screwed in tightly.
 Stake plug with prick punch at both ends of screwdriver slot and around edges.
-Peen edge of hole $^{1}/{32}$ " to $^{1}/{16}$ " with $^{11}/{2}$ " diameter steel ball.
+Peen edge of hole 1/32" to 1/16" with 11/2" diameter steel ball.